cliffjsgit/class8-slides/slides.md

 +++++

-The module dbm provides an interface for creating and updating database files.
+The module dbm provides a generic interface for creating and updating UNIX dbm database files.
 As an example, we’ll create a database that contains captions for image files.

 Opening a database is similar to opening other files: